-The Risky Adolescent Pathways lab is a team of researchers dedicated to understanding youth risky, violent, and antisocial behaviors.
-We examine factors and settings that protect youth from or propel them towards antisocial trajectories.
+The Risky Adolescent Pathways lab is a team of researchers dedicated to understanding youth wellbeing and mental health.
+We examine factors and settings that protect youth from or propel them towards problematic long-term trajectories.
 Our translational work is dedicated to informing intervention and prevention programs and public policy.

 RECENT AND UPCOMING EVENTS